Aaron-Bird/BoostNote-Legacy/docs/build.md

 Install requirement packages.

 ```
-$ npm install
+$ yarn
 ```

 Build codes and run.

 ```
-$ npm run dev-start
+$ yarn run dev-start
 ```

-This command runs `npm run webpack` and `npm run hot` in parallel.
+This command runs `yarn run webpack` and `yarn run hot` in parallel.
 It means it is the same thing to run those commands in 2 terminals.

 And webpack will watch the code changes and apply it automatically.